 - Most Coaches don’t know so how are the kids going to learn?
 Oh! they can read my blog :-), just like you!

 - Coaches are talking about Speed of Play but they’re not Explaining it.
 Coaching is hard and there’s only so much time!
 Less than 1% of coaches have an “A” License and that will get lower.
 If your coach has an ‘A’ or ‘B’ license they have been through LOTS of hours of courses, teaching and demonstrating.
 One thing that ‘A’ or ‘B’ License coaches can usually do well is Explain Situations and Tactics.
 It’s not about teaching Skill or Technique.
-It’s about Tactics and how to communicate with high level players.
-But there are natural teachers who don’t have their A or B and do a fantastic job at coaching so it’s not about that.
-It’s about the fact that things need to be explained better not matter the license.
-My goal is to become a better coach/trainer every year.
-Study, take courses, know your strengths and weaknesses and improve.
+But there are natural teachers who don’t have their A or B and do a better job coaching.

-- Kids/Players are not listening and hear is why I know: There have been several situation where I have clearly told players something specific and important and then a month later the same players don’t remember.
-So they are not listening.
-Maybe they are hearing but they are not listening! 🙂 Parents I know you know your kids don’t always listen.
-They forget to turn off their lights, clean their room, homework.
+- Kids/Players are not remembering: There have been several situation where I have clearly told players something specific and important and then a month later the same players don’t remember.
+Kids also forget to turn off their lights at home, clean their room, homework.
 Hey, I have 2 kids of my own and I have to tell them the same thing over and over.
 It’s the same thing with these athletes.
 We have to keep teaching them in different ways.

 Why ball control matters